Integrative Biology Research Assignment

 - If time permits, allow students to carry out their research and analyze their data.
 You may ask them to turn in tables, figures, and graphs with legends.
 This will allow you to converse with students about effective ways to communicate quantitative information.
 It will also provide the framework for the results and discussion sections.

 - As a grand finale, have students write up their results in a formal report using the format that is most common in your discipline.
-They should have most of the paper already written by this point since they have already developed majority of the information for the introduction and methods in their proposals.
+They should have most of the paper already written by this point since they have already developed the majority of the information for the introduction and methods in their proposals.

 Teach students how to organize science papers by providing them with examples and analysis.